St. John's Diocesan Girls' Higher Secondary School: History

-On 7 April 1931, Beena Das who was a student of the school, shot the then Governor, Stanley Jackson for which the recognition of the college status was taken way thereafter by the British Government.
+On 7 April 1931, Beena Das who was a student of the school, shot at the then Governor, Stanley Jackson, although he was not hit.
+The recognition of the college status was taken way thereafter by the British Government.
 During its earlier days till the 1970s, it was a co-educational school.
 However, during the 1970s, the need for educational institutions for women in Kolkata was felt and since then the school has devoted itself to the betterment of female education only.
 It has more than 3,800 female students and is affiliated to the WBBSE and WBCHSE.

 Principals

 Academic life

 The school admits only female students and is predominantly taught by female teachers.
 The school teaches from the Preschool level to the higher secondary (10 + 2) and is affiliated under the WBBSE and WBCHSE.
 The medium of instruction is English although Bengali and Hindi are also taught as first languages beside English.
 Pre-primary, Primary, Secondary and Higher Secondary section starts class at the same time in the morning, five days a week, with the first two sections having an earlier finish than the rest.